rajdeep-ghosh/media-stream-upload/README.md

-# File Upload Stream
+# Media Stream Upload

-POC to test file upload to backend directly from MediaRecorder stream
+POC to test audio upload to backend directly from MediaRecorder stream

 ## Setup